 As usual, we paid a courtesy call to Valderama Mayor Jocelyn Posadas.
 With a police escort, we proceeded to the LGU-operated Valderama Nature Park where we had a nice lunch.

-Valderama Nature Park is the jump-off to another series of adventure, one of which we will feature on the next blog post.
+Valderama Nature Park is the jump-off to another series of adventures.

 With lunch done and under the cover of ever darkening nimbus clouds, we rode habal-habals towards our inland destination.
 We were a little bit apprehensive, knowing that it will rain any time.